chud-lori/heart-disease-knn-flask/readme.md

 ```bash
 flask run
 ```
+Access `localhost:5000/gen` to seed admin\
+Access `localhost:5000/a` to seed datasets

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.